Isidore-Newman-School/Art-of-Making-S2017/Classwork/problemSet_0/3_functions.md

 So far we've only looked at functions that are "void."
 These functions execute code, but they do not *return* values.
 Now we're going to look at functions that do a calculation and *return* a value.

 **Step 1.** Declare your function *with the data type* that your function will return.
-For example, to declare the function sum() that takes two values and returns their sum (an integer):
+For example, to declare the function sum() that takes two values and returns their sum (an integer), we *start the function declaration with* `int`:

 ```c++
 int sum(int a, int b) {